 This trait in the brand identity prism represents the relationship between the brand and the consumer.
 This relationship shows how the brand fits into the consumer’s life and shows how it provides services to customers.
 Usually, these connections mirror associations and beliefs that are present in human relationships, such as a parent and child relationship.
 This aspect is particularly important for a brand that provides services because it lets consumers know what they will be receiving when they make a purchase, such as an easier buying experience, more convenient workflow, or more luxurious accommodations.

 Reflection refers to the demographics and other characteristics of the ideal consumer of the brand.
 This aspect does not deal with how the brand is perceived by the consumer or anything to do with the brand itself.
 This is useful for businesses to think of when marketing their brand because it provides insight into the target audience.
 By determining consumer characteristics such as demographics, age, and background, companies can transform their campaigns to reflect who the target consumers are, thereby appealing to all members of that group.

 Understanding both the consumer and the brand is essential for creating effective marketing campaigns.
-Companies who can apply the brand identity prism to their product will be able to relate to their audience on multiple levels.
-By building brand to consumer, businesses can increase brand loyalty and profitability.
+Companies that can apply the brand identity prism to their product will be able to relate to their audience on multiple levels.
+By building a brand to consumers, businesses can increase brand loyalty and profitability.